tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ```col-md
 > **Cysteine**
 > A (weakly) Polar Amino acid with the chain ending in a sulfhydryl group
-> It is also know as the stop codon.
 > ```
 > ```molecule
 > Cysteine